bluerobotics/ardusub-gitbook/troubleshooting/troubleshooting.md

 Check your network settings.
 The surface computer should have a static IP address of 192.168.2.1.
 You may have to adjust your firewall settings to allow QGrouncControl access to the network.

-Check the activity lights on the Raspberry Pi ethernet Jack.
+Check the activity lights on the Raspberry Pi Ethernet Jack.
 The lights should be on or blinking.

 If the lights are not on, make sure that you are using a network patch cable, not a crossover cable.
 Look closely at the color of the wires inside connectors on either end of the network cable, the order of the wires should be the same on both ends of the cable.